Obstructed labour: Treatment

 Before considering surgical options, changing the posture of the mother during labor can help to progress labor.
 The treatment of obstructed labour may require cesarean section or vacuum extraction with possible surgical opening of the symphysis pubis.
-Caesarean section is an invasive method but is often the only method that will save the lives of both the mother and the infant.
+Caesarean section is an invasive method, but it is often the only method that will save the lives of both the mother and the infant.
 Symphysiotomy is the surgical opening of the symphysis pubis.
 This procedure can be completed more rapidly than Caesarean sections and does not require anesthesia, making it a more accessible option in places with less advanced medical technology.
 This procedure also leaves no scars on the uterus, making further pregnancies and births safer for the mother.
 Another important factor in treating obstructed labor is monitoring the energy and hydration of the mother.
 Contractions of the uterus require energy, so the longer the mother is in labor, the more energy she expends.
-When the mother is depleted of energy, the contractions become weaker and labor will become increasingly longer.
+When the mother is depleted of energy, uterine contractions become weaker, and labor will become increasingly longer.
 Antibiotics are also an important treatment as infection is a possible result of obstructed labor.

 Prognosis

-If cesarean section is obtained in a timely manner, prognosis is good.
+If cesarean section is obtained promptly, the prognosis is good.
 Prolonged obstructed labour can lead to stillbirth, obstetric fistula, and maternal death.
 Fetal death can be caused by asphyxia.
 Obstructed labor is the leading cause of uterine rupture worldwide.
 Maternal death can result from uterine rupture, complications during caesarean section, or sepsis.

 Epidemiology

-In 2013 it resulted in 19,000 maternal deaths down from 29,000 deaths in 1990.
+In 2013, it resulted in 19,000 maternal deaths, down from 29,000 deaths in 1990.
 Globally, obstructed labor accounts for 8% of maternal deaths.